survivejs/site/posts/111-dll-interview.md

   // Filter dependencies in package.json
   .pkgDeps((deps, devDeps, allDeps)) => {
-    // Ignore dependencies that have `dev` in them, such as dev tools return deps.filter(dep => !/dev/.test(dep))
+    // Ignore dependencies that have `dev` in them.
+    // Development tools are one example.
+    return deps.filter(dep => !/dev/.test(dep))
   })